 Questions about the JFK Scholarship/Tuition Reduction Program

-Questions about the JFK Scholarship can be directed to Mary S. Burnett, Associate Dean of Students and Director of International Programs at firstname.lastname@example.org or (717) 477-1279.
+Questions about the JFK Scholarship can be directed to Mary S. Burnett, Director of International Programs at firstname.lastname@example.org or (717) 477-1279.
 Questions about academic admissions at Shippensburg University should be addressed to Joseph A Luna, III, Assistant Dean of Admissions at email@example.com or (717) 477-1231.